willghatch/racket-extenor/README.md

 * I can happily use struct-type-properties with extenors, but not generics.
 Generics only have static APIs (eg. you can add generic support to struct-types defined with the `struct` macro but not constructed dynamically `make-struct-type` procedure!), so I have no obvious way to support them.
 But using generics instead of properties is what the documentation recommends!
 I should either find a way to support generics via properties (because that's what they compile to) or look into adding dynamic APIs for dealing with generics to Racket.

-The major motivations for wanting to remove or shadow extenorcs and their fields are:
+The major motivations for wanting to remove or shadow extenorcls and their fields are:

 * Replacing a struct-type-property.
 Eg. a function that constructs and returns extenors will be immediately more useful if it adds useful properties, such as `prop:custom-write`, `prop:dict`, etc.  But without a removal capability, this would block better or more task-appropriate versions of these properties from being used.
 Also having these properties on by default would block merge operations on extenors that share a common property like `prop:custom-write`.
-* Overriding some field that's used in a duck-type way by functions related to one extenorc (IE an extenorc that assumes more about the structure of the host extenor than what is safe based on that extenorc alone) but is used in a conflicting way by another extenorc.
+* Overriding some field that's used in a duck-type way by functions related to one extenorcl (IE an extenorcl that assumes more about the structure of the host extenor than what is safe based on that extenorcl alone) but is used in a conflicting way by another extenorcl.
 This is a bit of a mess, really, but I'm not immediately sure what to do about it in a principled way that doesn't drag me into having static types (and an advanced, fancy type system at that).
-But I do want extenorcs to be easily mix-in-able, and it is tempting to have some capabilities packaged as extenorcs that require other dependencies to be injected by another party (hopefully with documented contracts).
+But I do want extenorcls to be easily mix-in-able, and it is tempting to have some capabilities packaged as extenorcls that require other dependencies to be injected by another party (hopefully with documented contracts).